Published: December 2018

 The nature of gynaecological and obstetric care means that intimate examinations are often necessary.
 We understand that for some people, particularly those who may have anxiety or who have experienced trauma, physical or sexual abuse, such examinations can be very difficult.
 If you feel uncomfortable, anxious or distressed at any time before, during, or after an examination, please let your healthcare professionals know.
 If you find this difficult to talk about, you may communicate your feelings in writing.
 Your healthcare professionals are there to help and they can offer alternative options and support for you.
 Remember that you can always ask them to stop at any time and that you are entitled to ask for a chaperone to be present.
 You can also bring a friend or relative if you wish.

-National Institute for Health and Care Excellence (NICE) guideline NG88, Heavy Menstrual Bleeding: Assessment and Management:
+National Institute for Health and Care Excellence (NICE) guideline NG88, Heavy Menstrual Bleeding: Assessment and Management

 This information has been developed by the RCOG Patient Information Committee and the British Society for Gynaecological Endoscopy (BSGE) Hysteroscopy Subcommittee.
 It is based on the RCOG/BSGE Green-top Guideline No. 59, Best Practice in Outpatient Hysteroscopy, published in March 2011.
 The guideline contains a full list of the sources of evidence we have used.
-You can find it on the RCOG website here.

 This information has been reviewed before publication by women attending clinics in Wrexham, London, Sheffield and Stockport, by the RCOG Women’s Network and by the RCOG Women’s Voices Involvement Panel.